gregcope/MoteinoM0CAM-M8/README.md

 # MoteinoM0CAM-M8
-Moteino M0 CAM-M8 GNS breakout board

-# Intro
-A [Moteino M0](https://lowpowerlab.com/guide/moteino/moteinom0/) [Breakout board](https://lowpowerlab.com/guide/moteino/m0-sensor-shields/) for a uBlox [CAM-M8Q module](https://www.u-blox.com/en/product/cam-m8-series).
+A [Moteino M0](https://lowpowerlab.com/guide/moteino/moteinom0/) [Breakout board](https://lowpowerlab.com/guide/moteino/m0-sensor-shields/) for a uBlox [CAM-M8Q](https://www.u-blox.com/en/product/cam-m8-series) GNSS module.
 This module has an integrated GNSS chip antenna.
 The board also containers an MCP 1711 Low DropOut regulator to power the module.
 The battery backup (V_BCKP) is constantly powered by the Moteino M0 3.3v.

-A green LED is connected to the TIMEPULSE output (1 pulse per second, synchronized at rising edge, pulse length 100 ms)
+A green LED is connected to the TIMEPULSE output (1 pulse per second, synchronized at rising edge, pulse length 100 ms) as a visual fix indicator.

+The LDO Enable pin (to power the main module down), TIMEPULSE and LNA Enable are connected to Moteino pins.

 # Setup
 * git clone https://github.com/u-blox/CadSoft-Eagle-Library and copy the ubloxLib.lbr to ~/Documents/eagle/libraries so that you have the CAM-M8Q part.